AbhaySingh71/Papeer--Agentic-Research-Paper-RAG-System/README.md

 ## Why this repo is structured this way

 The codebase is split so the UI stays thin and the reasoning logic stays testable. `app.py` handles user experience and session state, while `backend/rag_graph.py` owns the orchestration, `backend/vector_store.py` owns retrieval, `backend/paper_loader.py` owns ingestion, and `backend/guardrails.py` owns safety checks.
 That separation makes the system easier to extend without turning the UI into the source of truth.

+---

+## License

+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for the full license text.